Monetary Amount of Accrued Vacation Need Not Be Included on Wage Statements

 The court rejected the plaintiff's argument that because accrued vacation/PTO is considered a form of "wages" in California and wage statement law requires that gross wages and net wages earned during the pay period be itemized on the pay stub, this means that the monetary amount of vacation "wages" earned during the pay period must be itemized on the pay stub.
 Rejecting this argument, the court reasoned that an employee does not have any entitlement to be paid the value of accrued vacation until termination of employment and, as such, until termination of employment accrued vacation is just a benefit and not a wage earned during the pay period that must be itemized on an employee's pay stub.

-The full text of the opinion is available here.
 While this case had the right result, it serves as a reminder of the crazy degree to which plaintiffs' attorneys are stretching to "find" wage statement violations and sue employers based thereon.
 If employers have not done so already, they should review their wage statements for strict compliance with the itemization reqirements set forth in California Labor Code section 226.